To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Public Enterprises Minister Malusi Gigaba has appointed new SAA board members after the chairperson and six other members quit this week.
+Public Enterprises Minister Malusi Gigaba has appointed new SAA board members.
+(M&G)

 "I was impelled by the best interest of the company and took into account, among other things, the state of the airline, the dynamics of the aviation sector and the need to redirect the airline to a path of sustained profitability," Gigaba said.